-Panel a colour marked set of polylines
+Panel a color marked set of polylines

 This tool takes a set of 3D polylines and uses the "Panel a set of polylines" routine to make several panels in one operation.
-The panels edges are marked in the set of polys by colouring them a distinct colour.
+The panels edges are marked in the set of polys by coloring them a distinct color.

-For example, a set of black polylines could be panelled into 4 panels by colouring 5 of the polylines blue, to mark the panel edges.
-The colours used should be simple colours, like the colours in the CAD colour pick box.
+For example, a set of black polylines could be paneled into 4 panels by coloring 5 of the polylines blue, to mark the panel edges.
+The colors used should be simple colors, like the colors in the CAD color pick box.